-- Excessive refrigerant concentrations in a closed room can lead to oxygen deficiency. - Toxic gas may be produced if refrigerant gas comes into contact with fire.
+- Excessive refrigerant concentrations in a closed room can lead to oxygen deficiency. - In case of R410A or R32 refrigerant: Toxic gas might be produced if refrigerant gas comes into contact with fire. - In case of CO2 refrigerant: Refrigerant gas is toxic in high concentrations.